saasindustries/zenserp/README.md

 Our [API Playground](https://app.zenserp.com/playground) covers all endpoints and helps you to configure your API requests.
 It also generates code snippets for the most common programming languages.
 Also, our [documentation](https://app.zenserp.com/documentation) describes every endpoint in full detail and provides useful examples.

 ### Professional Support
-We provide personal support via chat and email.
+We provide personal support via [chat](https://zenserp.com) or [email](mailto:support@zenserp.com).
 For most plans, we offer concierge onboarding, including personal web meetings, the creation of custom plans, etc.

 ### Maximum Speed
 Zenserp combines high speed with high levels of concurrency.
 For extra-large request volumes, we also provide an asynchronous batch endpoint.